DYBL777/DYBL---Decentralised-Yield-Bearing-Legacy/README.md

 # DYBL — Decentralised Yield-Bearing Legacy

+"DYBL — The Payment Primitive Chainlink Needs

+What if Chainlink had a flagship consumer app that proved crypto works for regular people?

-**Lettery: The flagship perpetual yield-bearing lottery primitive**
+Lettery: The flagship perpetual yield-bearing lottery primitive

 A no-loss, immutable lottery where:
+- **The Eternal Seed: a self-sustaining compounding engine keeps growth alive indefinitely**
-- Lettery is a 42 char meme/name 6/42 no repeat game
+- Lettery, a 42 char meme/name viral game
 - 100% of ticket sales go directly into a transparent yield-bearing vault
 - Chainlink VRF ensures provably fair draws
 - A unique behavioral toggle encourages consistent saving
 - Treasury revenue sunsets to zero forever
 - Legacy mode enables on-chain inheritance
-- **The Eternal Seed: a self-sustaining compounding engine that keeps growth alive indefinitely**

 Designed to become a standard primitive for lotteries, insurance, pensions, subscriptions, and more.